CoverProof

 TL;DR

-1. Litigation-grade evidence output (non-negotiable)
+1. PDF/A-3B evidence output built to stand up (non-negotiable)

 2. Zero-login declaration delivery